mohamedac29/P2AT/README.md

 ### Datasets Preparation

 ## 1. Cavmvid Dataset
-You can download the [Kaggle](https://www.kaggle.com/datasets/carlolepelaars/camvid)
+You can download the Camvid dataset from [Kaggle](https://www.kaggle.com/datasets/carlolepelaars/camvid)

 ## Citysscapes Dataset
 * You need to download the [Cityscapes](https://www.cityscapes-dataset.com/) datasets, unzip them and put the files in the `data` folder with following structure.